I went swimming every day for two weeks - here's how it changed my routine for the better

 As with any aerobic activity, it’s no surprise that swimming is an effective calorie burner.
 How many calories swimming burns will differ for every person but Harvard Medical School estimates that during a 30-minute low-intensity swim a 57kg woman can burn around 180 calories, a number that rises with body weight as an 84kg woman could burn 266 calories in the same session.

-As I was swimming in the evenings and, therefore, keeping the intensity low, this meant my calorie burn was on the lower end of the scale.
-It still proved a much better replacement for what I would usually be doing around the same time - sitting on the sofa at home.
+As I was swimming in the evenings and keeping the intensity low, this meant my calorie burn was on the lower end of the scale.
+It still proved a much better replacement for what I would usually do around the same time - sitting on the sofa at home.

-Adding aerobic exercise into my evenings (an often fairly inactive period), resulted in me hitting my calorie burn target every single day, according to my Fitbit.
-This surprised me as I usually hit it four or five days out of seven (due to rest days), and during ‘swim week’ I even skipped a couple of gym sessions to make time for the pool.
+Adding aerobic exercise into my evenings (an often fairly inactive period), resulted in me hitting my calorie burn target every day, according to my Fitbit.
+This surprised me as I usually hit it four or five days out of seven (due to rest days), and during my swimming fortnight I even skipped a couple of gym sessions to make time for the pool.

 Kerry Law standing in the changing rooms after swimming every day for a week, next to image of a swimming pool